 New Song began in 1994 as a congregation committed to celebrating, nurturing, and supporting the profound gifts of every person.
+Learn more about our history from a sermon preached at our 30th anniversary in 2024.

 New Song is committed to mutual ministry.
 Our clergy, vestry, and staff are an important part of our community, but they’re not the sole providers of ministry.
 Instead we believe that when we emerge from the waters of baptism, we’re empowered to share in ministry.
 All of us have a vital role to play in bringing Christ’s love to the world.